He-Is-HaZaRdOuS/Synthetic-Matrix-Generation/README.md

 Next-gen matrix generation with optimization.

+## Disclaimer
+This repository is a **fork** of the original project: [Matrix-Generation](https://github.com/farukaplan/Matrix-Generation) by [farukaplan](https://github.com/farukaplan).
+All credits for the original implementation go to the original author.
+This fork may contain modifications, improvements, or additional functionality.

 ## Overview
 This project focuses on generating and optimizing matrices for various applications.
 It includes scripts for matrix generation and loss minimization to enhance matrix properties.